-The state Casino Control Commission has announced its first applicants for Ohio online betting licenses, and BetMGM and PointsBet were at the front of the line as Mobile Management Service Providers (MMSPs).
+The state Casino Control Commission has announced its first applicants for Ohio sports betting sites licenses, and BetMGM and PointsBet were at the front of the line as Mobile Management Service Providers (MMSPs).
 BetMGM also applied as a Management Service Provider (MSP).

 The OCCC is accepting sports betting license applications from Type A, B, & C proprietors, first designated Mobile Management Service Providers (MMSPs), Management Service Providers (MSPs), and suppliers.